Tadhg Haran

-Tadhg Haran (born 6 September 1991) is an Irish hurler who currently plays as a midfielder for Liam Mellows and the Galway senior hurling team.
+Tadhg Haran (born 6 September 1991) is an Irish hurler who plays as a midfielder for Liam Mellows and the Galway senior hurling team.

 Haran made his first appearance for the senior team during the 2012 championship and immediately became a regular impact sub.
 An All-Ireland medalist in the minor and under-21 grades, Haran has won one Leinster medal in the senior grade.

-At club level Haran plays with the Liam Mellows club.
+Haran plays his club hurling for Liam Mellows.

-In August 2017 Tadhg won the All-Ireland Poc Fada Championship.
+In August 2017, he won the All-Ireland Poc Fada Championship.